updated Jul 2, 2026 11.5MB file size 336 downloads

 The path problem: playlists that break when you move files

 The more frustrating failure is the playlist that opens fine but plays nothing, with every entry dimmed.
 This happens because playlists store locations, not the audio itself.

 Move your library from C:\Music to a new D:\Audio drive, reorganise folders, or migrate to a new PC, and every absolute path inside the playlist now points at nothing.

-X M3U Converter solves this two ways.
-Find and replace in paths lets you swap the old root (C:\Music) for the new one (D:\Audio) across every entry at once, so a playlist with hundreds of tracks is repaired in a single operation.
-Filename only strips folder information entirely, leaving just the track names so a player can relocate the files itself - useful when the new folder structure does not mirror the old one at all.
+Then Find and replace in paths swaps the old root (C:\Music) for the new one (D:\Audio) across every entry at once, and Filename only strips folder information entirely, leaving just the track names so a player can relocate the files itself.
+For XSPF files, which store locations as file:// URIs rather than plain paths, the conversion is handled automatically in both directions.

 Two ways to run it: browser or Windows app

-The online version of M3U Converter runs entirely in your browser.
 Nothing is uploaded - the conversion is done in local JavaScript, so the playlist and the file paths inside it never leave your computer.
 That matters more than it sounds, because playlist files reveal your full directory structure and often your username.

 For a one-off conversion it is the fastest route: drop the file in, pick the output format, download.

 Where it fits with the rest of your toolkit